megaptera-helvetiae/MarMic2023_bioinf_intro/README.md

 This course covers an introduction into high-performance machines and Linux command line; SLURM; molecular data and databases; common file formats used in bioinformatics; sequence comparisons, sequence similarity, alignments, and phylogenetic tree building; visualizing trees; BLAST; profiles and HMMER.

-Please use the Wiki page to get to the course instructions
+Please use the Wiki page to get to the course instructions and exercises.

 ![week1](https://user-images.githubusercontent.com/38704725/212079423-730adb57-bee0-4e71-acc3-2bf6ee80df0e.jpg)